Olunowoade01/Security-group-overview/README.md

 > So, it confirms that the stateful nature of security groups allows the website to remain accessible

-# When the inbound rule is removed, you're essentially closing all access to and from the instance, which blocks any incoming traffic to the website.
+# When the inbound rule is removed,i am essentially closing all access to and from the instance, which blocks any incoming traffic to the website.
 This means that no external IP address or user will be able to access the website hosted on the instance anymore.

 ![inbound edit](./img/inbound%20delete.png)